flutter/website/src/development/ui/advanced/shaders.md

 }
 ```

+By default, the image uses a clamping address mode.
+Currently customization of the addressing mode is not supported and needs to be emulated in the shader.

 ### Performance Considerations

 When targeting the Skia backend loading the shader may be expensive, since it must be compiled to the appropriate platform specific shader.
 If you intend to use one or more shaders during an animation, prefer to precache the fragment program objects before starting the animation.